-As I study software development, especially testing and quality, I’ve begun to develop certain views and a general philosophy.
+As I study software development, especially testing and quality, I’ve begun to develop a general philosophy.
 In this article, when I say philosophy I mean:

 [T]he critical study of the basic principles and concepts of a particular branch of knowledge, especially with a view to improving or reconstituting them.1